spigell/pulumi-hcloud-kube-hetzner/README.md

 ## Pulumi Hcloud Kube Hetzner
-This project is a golang library for creating Kubernetes clusters in Hetzner Cloud with Pulumi.
+This is a pulumi component plugin for creating Kubernetes clusters in Hetzner Cloud with Pulumi.
 It is inspired by [terraform-hcloud-kube-hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner).
-It is available only for go projects since there is no `component` for such things in pulumi.
+It can be used as a golang library/module as well, tho :)

 ### Features
 - Ability to manage labels and taints!
+- Most of examples are tested via Github Actions and maintained.

 ## Getting Started
 ### Prerequisites